ykumards/ykumards.github.io/_posts/notes/2016-07-09-book-deficit.md

  1. On Writing :heavy_check_mark:
  2. Girl on a Train :heavy_check_mark:
  3. Letter to a Christian Nation :heavy_check_mark:
- 4. The Quiet American :book:
+ 4. The Quiet American :heavy_check_mark:
- 5. Foundation
- 6. Winner Take Nothing
+ 5. Batman: The Killing Joke :heavy_check_mark:
  7. To the Lighthouse
  8. Me Talk Pretty one Day
  9. To Kill a Mockingbird